mckoss/firebase-checkin/README.md

 # Server Configurations

 By default, this repo is setup to deploy to the `testing` configuration.
-But it is typical to have separate `staging` and `production` projects (which their own databases and user accounts).
+But it is typical to have separate `staging` and `production` projects (with their own databases and user accounts).

-There are two places that have configuration information.
+There are two places in this repo that store configuration information.

 ```
 .firebaserc - Alias names for the different projects like this: